The Poisson transport map: Introduction

 \subsection{Acknowledgments}

 We are grateful to Joseph Lehec, Arnaud Marsiglietti, and Avelio Sep\'{u}lveda for their valuable comments.
-We would like to extend special thanks to Max Fathi for his many helpful remarks on this manuscript
+We would like to extend special thanks to Nachi Avraham Re'em and Max Fathi for their many helpful remarks on this manuscript.
+We are also very grateful to the referees whose comments have significantly improved the quality of this work.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 945332.
 This work has also received support under the program ``Investissement d'Avenir" launched by the French Government and implemented by ANR, with the reference ``ANR-18-IdEx-0001" as part of its program ``Emergence".
 This work received funding from the Agence Nationale de la Recherche (ANR) Grant ANR-23-CE40-0003 (Project CONVIVIALITY), as well as funding from the Institut Universitaire de France.